Academic Achievement Goals Scale Test

 7/20

-Other-Based Achievement (OA)
+Other-Based Achievement (OBA)

 Measures how strongly a student is motivated to achieve academic success by outperforming others.